-- 2. Social Justice: Justice, anti-racist investments, atonement, and healing are common comments expressed by community stakeholders.
+- 1. Community Safety: Community Safety continues to be a critical concern expressed among community stakeholders.
+There are differing perspectives regarding what public safety means, but there is consensus that community stakeholders want to explore options for improving safety. - 2.
+Social Justice: Justice, anti-racist investments, atonement, and healing are common comments expressed by community stakeholders.
 The murder of George Floyd ignited a global awakening of the inequalities that exist in this country and world, and the intersection of 38th and Chicago continues to be an important place for the voices of community stakeholders who want continued social justice improvements. - 3.
 Respect & Memorial: Although stated in a variety of ways, one of the most recurring comments included ensuring the future George Perry Floyd Square functioned well for users while still respecting the social movement and pain that occurred there.

-- 4. Community Gathering: Feedback from the community included prioritizing community gathering space within George Perry Flovd Square. - Economic Vitality: The economic health of businesses within the 38th & Chicago area continues to be a common concern raised by community stakeholders.
-The pandemic, murder of George Floyd, subsequent civil unrest and the closing and reopening of the intersection have all severely impacted local businesses. - 6.
-Safe Spaces for All Transportation: There are still many different viewpoints as to what types of transportation should be allowed within George Perry Floyd Square, ranging from a pedestrianonly mall to a fully re-opened intersection with full vehicle access. - 7.
+- 4. Community Gathering: Feedback from the community included prioritizing community gathering space within George Perry Floyd Square. - 5.
+Economic Vitality: The economic health of businesses within the 38th & Chicago area continues to be a common concern raised by community stakeholders.
+The pandemic, murder of George Floyd, subsequent civil unrest and the closing and reopening of the intersection have all severely impacted local businesses. - still many different viewpoints as to what types of transportation should be allowed within George Perry Floyd Square, ranging from a pedestrian-only mall to a fully re-opened intersection with full vehicle access. - 7.
 Design that Promotes Healing: Community members asked for a design that promotes healing.
 The square should promote healing from the murder of George Floyd, the impact to the immediate community, and the larger social implications of police violence and racism.